smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

 significant in resolving an identifier (ie, to determine whether two identifiers refer to the same variable.)[^4]

-Traditionally, in BASIC the **dollar sign** serves as a sigil to indicate that a name identifies a string variable, if used as the last character of the identifier (i.e., ).
+Traditionally, in BASIC the **dollar sign** serves as a signal to indicate that a name identifies a string variable, if used as the last character of the identifier (i.e., `my_name$`).

-Since SmallBASIC is a typeless language (see below) where variables can hold values of any type, such a sigil would be misleading, yet it has been retained for the sake of compatibility.
+Since SmallBASIC is a typeless language (see below) where variables can hold values of any type, such a signal would be misleading, yet it has been retained for the sake of compatibility.
 It may be placed as the last character of an identifier only.
 Here it serves two distinguish between identifiers ( and are two different identifiers), but has otherwise no